-Questions like these are a very common thing that most of the aspirants generally ask when they look at the advertisement.
+Questions like these are a very common thing that most aspirants generally ask when looking at the advertisement.
 Hiring is a very important function in an organization, the onus of which rests with the HR Department.
 It, therefore, becomes imperative for HR to recruit the right person at the right place to avoid those hiring Mistakes.
 However, in the wake of doing this activity, most organizations knowingly or unknowingly commit serious blunders or hiring mistakes that affect the organization drastically.

 List of Hiring Mistakes

-In the process of hiring there is always a tendency to make mistakes.
-Let’s see what are the top mistakes that should be avoided.
+In the process of hiring, there is always a tendency to make mistakes.

 1. Job Description

 Consider a case of sourcing a Project Manager for an IT company.
-This organization does not have a JD prepared and neither does the HR department takes initiative to prepare one.
+This organization does not have a JD prepared, and neither does the HR department takes the initiative to prepare one.
 In fact, with his/her own understanding of the role, the HR manager proceeds with the hiring process.

-The Hiring manager talks to the candidate and explains that the desired person should be able to handle the II project well and should possess at least 5 years of relevant experience.
+The Hiring manager talks to the candidate and explains that the desired person should handle the II project well and possess at least 5 years of relevant experience.
 He also goes ahead and explains that this role would demand knowledge about project costing and gelling with the team.
 So team management skills are very important.
 The desired person should be aware of the technology and should also possess relevant coding skills.
-Having said this, the candidate is shortlisted abut gets rejected by Project Head who finally interviews the candidate.
+Having said this, the candidate is shortlisted but gets rejected by Project Head, who finally interviews the candidate.

 - 3 years of experience in writing codes and 5 to6 years of Project handling experience in a medium-sized to big IT setup.